 FFAR was established by Section 7601 of the Agricultural Act of 2014, Pub.
-L. 113-79 to (a) to advance the research mission of the United States Department of Agriculture by supporting agricultural research activities focused on addressing key problems of national and international significance, including: (i) plant health, production, and plant products; (ii) animal health, production, and products; (iii) food safety, nutrition, and health; (iv) renewable energy, natural resources, and the environment; (v) agricultural and food security; (vi) agriculture systems and technology; and (vii) agriculture economics and rural communities; (b) to foster collaboration with agricultural researchers from the Federal Government, State (as defined in Section 1404 of the National Agricultural Research, Extension, and Teaching Policy Act of 1977 (7 U.S.C.
-3103) governments, institutions of higher education (as defined in Section 101 of the Higher Education Act of 1965 (20 U.S.C, 1001), industry, and nonprofit organizations and is incorporated as a 501 (c)(3) non-profit corporation.
+L. 113-79 to

+- advance the research mission of the United States Department of Agriculture by supporting agricultural research activities focused on addressing key problems of national and international significance, including: - i. plant health, production, and plant products; - ii. animal health, production, and products; - iii. food safety, nutrition, and health; - iv. renewable energy, natural resources, and the environment; - v. agricultural and food security; - vi. agriculture systems and technology; and - vii. agriculture economics and rural communities; - b. foster collaboration with agricultural researchers from the Federal Government, State (as defined in Section 1404 of the National Agricultural Research, Extension, and Teaching Policy Act of 1977 (7 U.S.C.
+3103) governments, institutions of higher education (as defined in Section 101 of the Higher Education Act of 1965 (20 U.S.C, 1001), industry, and nonprofit organizations and is incorporated as a 501 (c)(3) nonprofit corporation.

 Under Section 3.
 Expenditure of Federal Funds Authorized in Section 7601 of the Agricultural Act of 2014, Pub.
-L. 113-79 FFAR shall be responsible for ensuring the two hundred million dollars (\$200,000,000.00) transferred to FFAR under the Agricultural Act is used in accordance with the requirements of the Act.
-Specifically, FFAR can use the funds transferred under the Agricultural Act to carry out the purposes of the Foundation only to the extent the Foundation secures in advance at least an equal amount of non-Federal matching funds for each expenditure.
-None of the funds made available under the Agricultural Act may be used for construction.
+L. 113-79, FFAR shall be responsible for ensuring all federal funds transferred to FFAR under the Agricultural Act are used in accordance with the requirements of the Act.
+Specifically, FFAR can use these funds to carry out the purposes of the Foundation and must secure at least an equal amount of non-Federal matching funds for every federal dollar allocated.

-The match share requirement is a one-to-one FFAR-to-awardee ratio.
 Therefore, for every dollar FFAR awards, the grantee or a third-party institution must contribute a newly dedicated, non-federal dollar towards the project costs.
 For example, if a proposal requests two hundred thousand dollars (\$200,000) of FFAR funds, the applicant or a third-party must be able to come up with an additional two hundred thousand dollars (\$200,000) to match the request, for a grand total project budget of four hundred thousand dollars (\$400,000).
-The matching requirement allows FFAR to leverage our funds to fund more innovative research.
+The matching requirement allows FFAR to amplify federal funds to support innovative research.

-This document serves as a guideline for applicants to meet FFAR's requirements for proposing, spending, documenting, and reporting the matching requirement.
+This document serves as a guideline for applicants to meet FFAR's requirements for proposing, spending, documenting and reporting the matching requirement.